 In reading, phonics is emphasised in the teaching of Early Reading, with discreet phonics lessons being taught from Foundation Stage to embed a concrete foundation for reading.
 We encourage pupils to read widely, across all genres, to develop their knowledge, to establish an appreciation and love of reading and to develop their comprehension skills – across the curriculum.
 It is our intention that all pupils will be able to read fluently and with confidence and are ready to continue positively with their secondary education.

 At St. Mary’s Primary School, reading is fundamental to all children’s learning and progress.
 From Foundation Stage, children read on levelled books, matching their phonics level.
-Our main reading scheme is Oxford Reading Tree, however this is supplemented with other schemes including Rising Stars Reading Planet and Project X.
+Our main reading scheme is Collins Big Cat Phonics for Little Wandle Letters and Sounds Revised.

-Phonics lessons are carried out daily from Foundation Stage to Year 2, and in Key Stage 2 as an intervention where certain children have struggled to embed the fundamentals of phonics throughout their time in Key Stage 1.
-The school follows the KTC Phonics Scheme, which has been embedded throughout the key stages.
+Phonics lessons are carried out daily in Foundation Stage and Year 1.
+In Year 2 and Key Stage 2 keep up interventions are carried out where certain children have struggled to embed the fundamentals of phonics.
+The school follows the Little Wandle Letters and Sounds Revised Phonics Scheme, which has been embedded throughout the key stages.
+Children in Foundation and Stage and Year 1 read books at their phonetic level several times a week as part of reading practise sessions.
 It is our intention that every child who attends St. Mary’s learns how to read fluently and confidently throughout their time at our school.

 Each year, Year 1 pupils take part in the National Phonics Screening Test, where they are expected to reach a benchmark level.
 All Year 1 parents are provided with a preparation pack and there are meetings with the Year 1 class teacher in order to support children in getting ready for this assessment.